prog-1/git-basics/README.md

 # Basic Git Commands

 The exercises are to practice basic Git commands.
+Follow the instructions below to complete the assignments.

-Complete the following steps:
+## Working in your own GitHub repository (1 point).

 1. Clone the remote Github repository.
 1. Create a file called `music.txt`.